-The CY7C1370B/CY7C1372B are synchronous-pipelined Burst NoBLTM SRAMs designed specifically to eliminate wait states during Write/Read transitions.
+The CY7C1371B/CY7C1373B is a synchronous flow-thru burst NoBL SRAM specifically designed to eliminate wait states during Write-Read transitions.
 All synchronous inputs pass through input registers controlled by the rising edge of the clock.
-The clock signal is qualified with the CEN input signal.
+The clock signal is qualified with the clock enable input signal (CEN).
 If CEN is HIGH, the clock signal is not recognized and all internal states are maintained.
 All synchronous operations are qualified with CEN.
-All data outputs pass through output registers controlled by the rising edge of the clock.
-Maximum access delay from the clock rise (t{CO}) is 3.8 ns (150-MHz device).
+Maximum access delay from the clock rise (t{CDV}) is 7.5 ns (117-MHz device).

-Accesses can be initiated by asserting all three Chip Enables $(\overline{CE}1, CE_2, \overline{CE}3)$ active at the rising edge of the clock.
-If the CEN is active LOW and ADV/LD is asserted LOW, the address presented to the device will be latched.
-The access can either be a Read or Write operation, depending on the status of the Write enable (WE). $\overline{BWS}{[d:a]}$ can be used to conduct byte Write operations.
+Accesses can be initiated by asserting chip enable(s) $(\overline{CE}1, \overline{CE}2, \overline{CE}3)$ on the TQFP, \overline{CE}1 on the BGA) active at the rising edge of the clock.
+If the clock enable (\overline{CEN}) is active LOW and ADV/ \overline{LD} is asserted LOW, the address presented to the device will be latched.
+The access can be either a Read or Write operation, depending on the status of the Write enable (\overline{WE}) .
+Byte Write Selects can be used to conduct byte Write operations.

-Write operations are qualified by the Write enable ($\overline{\text{WE}}$).
-All writes are simplified with on-chip synchronous self-timed write circuitry.
+Write operations are qualified by the WE.
+All Writes are simplified with on-chip, synchronous, self-timed Write circuitry.

-Three synchronous \overline{CE}1 , CE_2 , \overline{CE}3 and an asynchronous \overline{OE} simplify depth expansion.
+A synchronous chip enable (\overline{CE}1 , CE_2 , and \overline{CE}3 on the TQFP, \overline{CE}1 on the BGA) and an asynchronous \overline{OE} simplify depth expansion.
 All operations (Reads, Writes, and Deselects) are pipelined.
 ADV/ \overline{LD} should be driven LOW once the device has been deselected in order to load a new address for the next operation.

-Single Read Accesses
+Single Read Access

-A Read access is initiated when the following conditions are satisfied at clock rise: (1) \overline{CEN} is asserted LOW, (2) \overline{CE}1 , \overline{CE}2 , and CE3 are ALL asserted active, (3) the Write enable input signal WE is deasserted HIGH, and (4) ADV/LD is asserted LOW.
-The address presented to the address inputs is latched into the Address Register and presented to the memory core and control logic.
-The control logic determines that a Read access is in progress and allows the requested data to propagate to the input of the output register.
-At the rising edge of the next clock the requested data is allowed to propagate through the output register and onto the data bus within 3.8 ns (150-MHz device) provided OE is active LOW.
+A Read access is initiated when the following conditions are satisfied at clock rise: (1) $\overline{\text{CEN}}$ is asserted LOW, (2) CE_1 , CE_2 , and \overline{CE}3 are ALL asserted active, (3) \overline{WE} is deasserted HIGH, and 4) ADV/LD is asserted LOW.
+The address presented to the address inputs is latched into the Address register and presented to the memory core and control logic.
+The control logic determines that a Read access is in progress and allows the requested data to propagate to the output buffers.
+The data is available within 6.5 ns (133-MHz device) provided OE is active LOW.
 After the first clock of the Read access the output buffers are controlled by OE and the internal control logic.
 OE must be driven LOW in order for the device to drive out the requested data.
-During the second clock, a subsequent operation (Read/Write/Deselect) can be initiated.
-Deselecting the device is also pipelined.
-Therefore, when the SRAM is deselected at clock rise by one of the chip enable signals, its output will three-state following the next clock rise.
+On the subsequent clock, another operation (Read/Write/Deselect) can be initiated.
+When the SRAM is deselected at clock rise by one of the chip enable signals, its output will be three-stated immediately.

-Burst Read Accesses
+Burst Read Access

-The CY7C1370B/CY7C1372B have on-chip burst counters that allow the user the ability to supply a single address and conduct up to four Reads without reasserting the address inputs.
+The CY7C1371B/CY7C1373B has an on-chip burst counter that allows the user the ability to supply a single address and conduct up to four Reads without reasserting the address inputs.
 ADV/LD must be driven LOW in order to load a new address into the SRAM, as described in the Single Read Access section above.
 The sequence of the burst counter is determined by the MODE input signal.
 A LOW input on MODE selects a linear burst mode, a HIGH selects an interleaved burst sequence.
 Both burst counters use A0 and A1 in the burst sequence, and will wrap-around when incremented sufficiently.
 A HIGH input on ADV/LD will increment the internal burst counter regardless of the state of chip enables inputs or WE.
 WE is latched at the beginning of a burst cycle.
 Therefore, the type of access (Read or Write) is maintained throughout the burst sequence.

-Single Write Accesses
+Single Write Access